OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 The level of elevated permissions is up to you.
 The more restrictions placed on the deployment account means more manual steps.
 Deployments will fail due to missing or restricted permissions.
 Octopus will provide the error message to fix the issue.
 It will need a manual intervention.
 It is up to you to decide which is best.

 First, decide what the deployment account should have the ability to do at the server level.
-From there, research which server roles can are applicable.
+From there, research which server roles are applicable.
 For example, the account can create databases and users.
 Use the securityadmin and dbcreator server roles.
 Should the account only be able to create databases?
 Use dbcreator role.

 Next, decide what permissions the deployment account can have at the database level.
 The easiest is db_owner.
 It is possible to get very granular with permissions at the database level.
 Research, decide and test.